bujdosox/MavenMarket_project_PowerBI/README.md

-        o   Checking interactions: turn out filtering of any charts/matrixes to the tree map o   Summarize outcomes on a separate page o   Create a fix panel with buttons: change between pages + clear all filters
+        o   Checking interactions: turn out filtering of any charts/matrixes to the tree map o   Summarize outcomes on a separate page o   Create a fix panel with buttons: change between pages + clear all filters o   Add a new page with map visualization to show transactions by cities + add slicers by countries